-Under one plan, the Company may grant options to purchase shares of common stock to key employees and outside directors.
+Under the option plan, the Company may grant options to purchase shares of common stock to key employees and outside directors.
+The option grants in 2006 consumed the remaining options that could be issued under the option plan and no future grants are anticipated.
 Each option has an exercise price equal to the market price of Company common stock on the date of grant and a maximum term of ten years.
 The options vest 40 percent at the end of year one and 30 percent at the end of years two and three.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model in 2005 and the extended binomial option pricing model in 2004 and 2003.
+The grant date fair value of the options was estimated using the Black-Scholes option pricing model in 2006 and 2005 and the extended binomial option pricing model in 2004.
 The following assumptions were used in the valuation calculation: